brunscii/brunscii/README.md

 # brunscii's (Chris's) github

 Hi, my name is chris.
 I am a web developer that is always looking to learn.
-The more we know the quicker we can pick up new skills.
+The more we know, the quicker we can pick up new skills.

 Some things I really like
 - SCSS